mvlchallenge/mvl_toolkit/readme.md

 2. Load and register the data as an instance `<Layout class>`, that simplifies camera and layout projection for you.
 3. Load and retrive multiple `<Layout class>` instances associated to a query room.
 5. Provide examples of how to evaluate a layout estimation using `<Layout class>` instances.
-6. Provide methods to save, zip and submit layout estimates to evaluation in EvalAi.
+6. Provide methods to save, zip and submit layout estimates to EvalAI.

 ## Installation